near/create-near-app/README.md

 ## Develop your own Dapp

+#### Simple Tip
+After create project, run ```npm run dev:deploy:contract``` to start and get familiar with features.

+#### Next step
 Follow the instructions in the README.md in the project you just created and enjoy the development with NEAR.

 We have [documentation](https://docs.nearprotocol.com) with lots of examples.
 We have support at [Discord](http://near.chat) and really welcome.